How can Speech-Language Pathologists use growth mindset?

 *Don’t just praise mistakes but talk about why they are important.
-Here’s an example: “When we make an W for a L, we learn what not to do.
-Each time we go to make the L it will become easier to remember the mistake we made and try to make the sound a different way.”
+Here’s an example: “When we make a W for an L, we learn what not to do.
+Each time we go to make the L it will become easier to remember what not to do!
 The focus should be on what students learn from their mistakes, not the mistake itself.

 *Make feedback process oriented, stay away from performance labels such as “good/bad.”
 Instead give feedback about the process, such as “try looking at John’s face when you talk to him.”

-You might be interested in my other growth mindset products specifically related to reading and language:
+You might be interested in my other growth mindset products!

 - Beautiful OOPS: Growth Mindset for Younger Children